Michael-Orange/GestionStockFP/replit.md

 -   **Product Creation**: A reusable component allows creation of new products from various pages, automatically setting their status to "en_attente" (pending admin validation).
 Dynamic dropdowns for categories, sub-sections, and units are supported.
 -   **Unified Deposit Page**: Consolidates "Return" and "Deposit" functionalities into a single page with three tabs: "Mes emprunts" (My loans), "Tous les emprunts" (All loans), and "Ajouter du stock" (Add stock).
 This page also allows adding products with zero stock.
 -   **Grouped Actions (Lists)**: Renamed from "Panier" (cart), this system allows users to group multiple "prendre" (take), "rendre" (return), and "déposer" (deposit) actions into a single list for validation.
 A global counter badge indicates pending actions.
 -   **Automated Email System**: Integrates with Resend for sending automated notifications to Marine and Michael.
-Emails include validation summaries for grouped actions, alerts for new product creations, and reminders for overdue loans (30+ days).
+Emails include validation summaries for grouped actions and alerts for new product creations.
 Includes robust error logging with result.error verification and uses HTML templates with inline CSS for compatibility.
 -   **Home CTA Button**: Green fixed-bottom button "Valider ma liste (X items)" displayed on home page when list contains items, providing quick access to validation flow (18 Oct 2025).

 ### System Design Choices